harjanaz/indo-european/m-gimbutas1973.md

-> [[m-gimbutas]] "Old Europe c.
+> [[gimbutas]] "Old Europe c.
 7000-3500 B.C.: The Earliest European Civilization before the Infiltration of the Indo-European Peoples". in [[jies-1-1973]]